linkedin/Liger-Kernel/README.md

 ## Key Features

-- **Ease of use:** Simply patch your Hugging Face model with one line of code, or compose your own model using our Liger PyTorch modules.
+- **Ease of use:** Simply patch your Hugging Face model with one line of code, or compose your own model using our Liger Kernel modules.
 - **Time and memory efficient:** In the same spirit as Flash-Attn, but for layers like **RMSNorm**, **RoPE**, **SwiGLU**, and **CrossEntropy**!
 Increases multi-GPU training throughput by 20% and reduces memory usage by 60% with **kernel fusion**, **in-place replacement**, and **chunking** techniques.
 - **Exact:** Computation is exact—no approximations!
-Both forward and backward passes are implemented with rigorous unit tests and undergo convergence testing against training runs without Liger to ensure accuracy.
+Both forward and backward passes are implemented with rigorous unit tests and undergo convergence testing against training runs without Liger Kernel to ensure accuracy.
-- **Lightweight:** Liger has minimal dependencies, requiring only Torch and Triton—no extra libraries needed!
+- **Lightweight:** Liger Kernel has minimal dependencies, requiring only Torch and Triton—no extra libraries needed!
 Say goodbye to dependency headaches!
 - **Multi-GPU supported:** Compatible with multi-GPU setups (PyTorch FSDP, DeepSpeed, DDP, etc.).

 ## Target Audiences